-This Base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under Regulation (EU) 2017/1129 (the "EU Prospectus Regulation"), as a base prospectus issued in compliance with the EU Prospectus Regulation for the purpose of giving information with regard to the issue of Notes issued under the Programme during the period of twelve months after the date hereof.
+This Base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under Regulation (EU) 2017/1129 (the "EU Prospectus In s base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under Regulation (b) 201//1129 (the 'EU Prospectus Regulation"), as a base prospectus issued in compliance with the EU Prospectus Regulation for the purpose of giving information with regard to the issue of Notes issued under the Programme during the period of twelve months after the date hereof.
 The Central Bank has only approved this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the EU Prospectus Regulation.
 Such an approval should not be considered as an endorsement of the Issuer nor as an endorsement of the quality of the Notes that are the subject of this Base Prospectus.
 Investors should make their own assessment as to the suitability of investing in the Notes.
-Such approval relates only to Notes issued under the Programme within twelve months after the date hereof to be admitted to the official list (the "Official List") and to trading on the regulated market (the "Market") of the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin"); (ii) the Securities and Commodities Authority of the United Arab Emirates (the "SCA"), to approve the issuance of the Notes; and (ii) the Abu Dhabi Securities Exchange ("ADX") for Notes issued under the Programme to be admitted to listing on the ADX.
-The SCA makes no representation as to the accuracy or completeness of this Base Prospectus and accepts no liability for the contents of this Base Prospectus of for any loss of any kind which may be incurred by any party in connection with it or its contents.
-The regulated market for the purposes of the Markets in Financial Instruments Directive 2014/65/EU ("EU MiFID II").
+Such approval or the quarky of the Process that are the subject of this base Prospective months after the date hereof.
+Application will be made to: (i) the Central Bank for Notes, Such application programme within twelve months after the date hereof to be admitted to the official list (the "Official List") and to trading on the regulated market (the "Market") of the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin"); (ii) the Securities and Commodities Authority of the United Arab Emirates (the "SCA"), to approve the issuance of the Notes; and (ii) the Abu Dhabi Securities Exchange ("ADX") for Notes issued under the Programme to be admitted to listing on the ADX.
+The SCA makes no Issuance of the votes, and (i) the Aota Dialo Securities Exchange (ADA) for votes issued under the Programme to be admitted to fisting of the ADA.
+The SCA makes no representation as to the accuracy or completeness of this Base Prospectus and accepts no liability for the contents of this Base Prospectus or for any loss of any kind which may be incurred by any party in connection with it or its contents.
+The regulated market of Euronext Dublin is a regulated market for the purposes of the Markets in Financial Instruments Directive 2014/65/EU ("EU MiFID II").
 This Base Prospectus is valid for 12 months.
 The obligation to supplement this Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.